David Spicer (organist): Life and career

 From about 1982 to 1986, Spicer was the Director of Music at the First Presbyterian Church in Lincoln, Nebraska, before he assumed the Wethersfield position in 1986.
-Also a teacher, Spicer mentored numerous younger organists, and held the distinction of having three of his students (including Diane Meredith Belcher) win full scholarships to his alma mater, the Curtis Institute of Music.
+Also a teacher, Spicer mentored numerous younger organists and held the distinction of having three of his students (including Diane Meredith Belcher) win full scholarships to his alma mater, the Curtis Institute of Music.
 Spicer trained and inspired hundreds of children and youth to perform in his church choirs.
 He prompted and demonstrated excellence at all times, while extracting the highest levels of performance from those he was teaching and conducting.
 Spicer regularly referenced the importance of diction and pronunciation while singing.
 Spicer emphasized the importance of phrasing and pauses in singing while maintaining long, open tones (where appropriate) in order to project sound effectively.
 He also referred to the hymn known as the "Old 100th" as being the "Old Tooth" (by merely placing a cross-bar across the number "1").
-Spicer was extremely serious about music, and excellence in music, but he also liked to have fun, being an ever-present, jovial person.
 Spicer served on the faculty of Tunxis Community College in Farmington, Connecticut.
 In 1997, Spicer co-founded, with Harold Robles, the annual Albert Schweitzer Organ Festival USA.
-The festival competition attracts outstanding young organists, both high school and young professionals, from across the country.
+The festival competition attracts outstanding young organists, both high-school students and young professionals, from across the country.

 Spicer died of cancer in Malvern, Pennsylvania, on January 18, 2017.
-He was survived by his wife Dana and their blended family of seven children, sixteen grandchildren and two great-grandchildren.
+He was survived by his wife, Dana, and their blended family of seven children, sixteen grandchildren and two great-grandchildren.
 His wife, Dana, is a native of Wayne, Pennsylvania.